 A short description of SPILLO-PBSS

 SPILLO-Potential Binding Sites Searcher (SPILLO-PBSS) is an innovative software purposely designed to identify target and off-target proteins of a small molecule (e.g., a drug) within very large protein structural databases (e.g., the whole available human structural proteome).

-SPILLO-PBSS is able to identify off-target proteins with no sequence nor structural homology to the main target of the small-molecule, even if the potential binding sites are strongly distorted (e.g., completely closed, buried, occupied) compared to a conformation suitable for the binding.
+SPILLO-PBSS is able to identify targets and off-targets with no sequence nor structural homology to the main target of the small-molecule, even when the potential binding sites are strongly distorted (e.g., completely closed, buried, occupied) compared to a conformation suitable for the binding.

-Such a unique feature allows SPILLO-PBSS to overcome the main drawback of the traditional existing approaches, which are liable to miss off-target proteins responsible for drug adverse effects, whenever their binding sites are not already in a suitable conformation for the binding event (see Table 2 of the reference paper for a comparison with other related available methods).
+Such a unique feature allows SPILLO-PBSS to overcome the main drawback of traditional approaches, which are liable to miss, for example, off-target proteins responsible for adverse effects of a drug, whenever their binding sites are not already in a suitable conformation for the binding event (see Table 2 of the reference paper for a comparison with other related available methods).

 A list of the potential target and off-target proteins of the drug is then provided by the software, ranked according to a score representing the similarity between their PBSs and the RBS.
 Many structural details concerning both the amino acid residues included in the PBSs and their interactions with the drug are also provided by the software.

 - Fast identification of target and off-target proteins of a drug on a proteome-wide scale